mariannerv/bash-scripts/Postgre Automatic Backups/README.md

 # PostgreSQL Automatic Backup Solution
 ## Introduction

-This project provides a Dockerized solution for automating PostgreSQL database backups.
+This script provides a Dockerized solution for automating PostgreSQL database backups.
 The backup script runs inside a Docker container and creates compressed, encrypted backups, which are stored locally.
 The solution also manages backup retention, deleting old backups based on the specified number of days.

 ## Requirements